Abby Dowse Sizzles In A Skimpy Pink Thong Bikini

 While the sun was shining down on her bronzed skin, Abby’s face was almost entirely in the shade, so she didn’t have a pair of sunglasses on.
 Her only accessory was a delicate silver chain bracelet on her wrist.

-Her followers absolutely loved the smoking hot snap, and the post received over 9,500 likes within just one hour.
-It also racked up 412 comments from her eager fans, who raced to the comments section to share their thoughts on the sexy look.
+Her followers absolutely loved the smoking hot snap, and the post received more than 9,500 likes within just one hour.
+It also racked up 412 comments from her eager fans who raced to the comments section to share their thoughts on the sexy look.

 “Gorgeous as always,” one fan commented.